jlumpe/midas/docs/database.rst

 --------------

-The database schema is defined using Object Relational Mapping (ORM) through the `SQLAlchemy <https://www.sqlalchemy.org/>`__, meaning that every database object corresponds to a Python class.
-The data itself is stored in a standard relational database (SQLAlchemy supports many DBMS's, in both versions of the application SQlite is used).
+The database schema is defined using Object Relational Mapping (ORM) through the `SQLAlchemy <https://www.sqlalchemy.org/>`__ package, meaning that every database object corresponds to a Python class.
+The data itself is stored in a standard relational database (SQLAlchemy supports many DBMSs, in both versions of the application SQlite is used).
 SQLAlchemy automatically translates commands in its Python API into SQL queries, so there is no need to interact with the DBMS directly.